What is a Punch List and Why Your Project Needs One

 - Are there any gaps between the door frame and the wall

-- Are all your door stops installed
+- Are all door stops installed

 - Do windows open and close easily without sticking